anaga-dev/pixel/REFACTOR.md

 ## To Do

-- [ ] Renombrar ImageDataUtils a PixelPerfect y que sólo contenga las funciones de pintado.
+- [ ] Rename ImageDataUtils to PixelPerfect and make it to only have rendering functions.
-- [ ] Crear un ImageDataTransaccional, es decir, que al arrancar (`startTransaction`) se guarde una copia en memoria del ImageData, que en el buffer actual se puedan realizar todo tipo de operaciones y que cuando se termine (`commit`) genere otra copia del ImageData con todos los cambios aplicados.
-De esta forma podremos hacer en el history que el `paintOperation` pueda empezar en el `pointerdown` y terminar en el `pointerup`.
-- [ ] Dejar de usar reactividad donde no es necesaria.
+- [ ] Create a ImageDataTransactional so when we start (`startTransaction`):
+  - A copy is stored in imageData's memory.
+  - We can do all kinds of operations in the current buffer.
+  - When we finish (`commit`) another copy of ImageData is generated with all the changes in place.
+This way we can make `paintOperation` to start in `pointerdown` and finish in `pointerup` in history.
+- [ ] Stop using reactivity where it's not necessary.
-- [ ] Utilizar `FastImageData` para todas las operaciones de pintado.
+- [ ] Use `FastImageData` for all rendering functions.
-- [ ] Cambiar la forma en la que funciona todo el tema de los colores para que no haya que estar usando cadenas de texto todo el rato y se pueda utilizar el valor `rgba` como un entero (mirar si tiene sentido implementar con AssemblyScript y WebAssembly).
+- [ ] Change how color is managed so we can use `rgba` as an integer instead of multiple strings (think about using AssemblyScript and WebAssembly).
-- [ ] Terminar de implementar la selección.
+- [ ] Finish selection tool.